Roger Steen

 Roger Steen (born 17 May 1992) is an American shot putter.
+He is the reigning American indoor champion, having won the title at the 2026 USA Indoor Championships.
+He is a two-time medalist at the World Athletics Indoor Championships.

 Early life

 Steen grew up in Luck, Wisconsin and studied at the University of Wisconsin-Eau Claire.
 Steen initially went to college to play American football before being encouraged to join the track and field team.

 Career

 2022

 Steen gained his first international experience in 2022 when he won the gold medal in the shot put at the NACAC Championships in Freeport, Bahamas with a distance of 20.78 metres.
 He won the Meeting Città di Padova with a 21.38m throw in September 2022.

 2023

 In May 2023, he threw a lifetime best of 22.08m in Tucson, Arizona.
 Following that, he won the Spitzen Leichtathletik Luzern with 21.41m.
 He placed in fourth at the 2023 Pan American Games in Santiago in November 2023, with a distance of 20.51m, missing a medal by 2 cm from compatriot Jordan Geist.